Minyu-Shen/Minyu-Shen.github.io/_posts/2021-02-05-Value-Iteration.md

 In the last policy iteration blog, we prove that starting from an initial pocliy, the iteration process of "evaluation -> greedy improvement -> evaluation -> greedy improvement ..." can guarantee an optimal policy.
 We note that at each step of evaluation, we have to iterate it many times to get a trustable state value estimate.
 A natural question is then: can we just do the greedy improvement before we get the true state value estimate of the policy?
 The answer is yes and it is in fact the value iteration algorithm.

-Recall that given a policy, the evluaiton process is:
+Recall that given a policy, the evaluation process is:

 $$